chiradeepbanerjee1990/kotlin-openCV-filter/README.md

 # Kotlin-openCV-filter

-Kotlin-openCV-filter creates operating openCV image manipulation easy and convinient way directly from Kotlin.
+Kotlin openCV filter creates operating image manipulation easy and convinient way directly from Kotlin.

 The Library is currently in development phase.